 • 6R (6×8 inches): 6R is Ideal for landscape photos or group shots, and it’s also popular for larger frames or photo books.

-• 8R (8×10 inches): 8R is Commonly used for portraits, wall displays, or making a statement in a photo album.
+• 8R (8×10 inches): 8R is commonly used for portraits, wall displays, or making a statement in a photo album.
 This size is also popular for printing artwork or illustrations.

 • 10R (10×12 inches): It is Perfect for creating large, eye-catching wall art or stunning photo collages.
 It’s also a great choice for creating calendars or custom posters.

-R-series in inches, cm, mm.
+R-series sizes in inches, cm, mm.

 R Size Inches CM MM